kottans/js-slides/npm/index.md

 ## How to use

-NPM by default is using package.json file to list all your dependecies (both regular and development)
+NPM, by default, is using package.json file to list all your dependecies (both regular and development)

     npm install my_module --save //-> adds it to dependencies into package.json npm install my_module --save-dev // -> adds it to devDependencies

-Some packages come with handy binaries you want to be used across your system from command line.
+Some packages come with handy binaries you want to use across your system from command line.
-Then you should use handy ```-g``` flag
+Then you should use the handy global ```-g``` flag.
+Below, bower would get installed.

     npm install -g bower // -> sometimes needs sudo so be sure to
                          //    check which npm and use path for binary --

-## How to use on fresh project
+## How to use on a fresh project?

-After cloning/downloading project, be sure to run ```npm install``` and it will fetch all packages from dependencies & devDevelopment.
+After cloning/downloading project, be sure to run ```npm install``` and it will fetch all packages from dependencies & development.

 For dependencies only, use ```npm install --production```